Building matrices with prescribed size and number of invertible submatrices: Conclusion and remarks

 All our current results focus on the situation when $n-r$ is small comparing with $r$.
-Recall from Lemma $\ref{AtoIMtranspose}$, we only need to consider $r\leq n\leq2r$.
+Recall from Proposition~$\ref{k<=r}$ that we only need to consider $r\leq n\leq2r$.
 Hence, our next goal is to investigate the case when $n$ is close to $2r$.
-In view of the counterexample of the non-existence of $(6,3,11)$-matroids, this latter goal should be much harder.
-But the general direction towards a complete solution to Conjecture \ref{conj} will be another asymptotic result for the existence of $(r,k,b)$-matrices for large enough $k$ which should isolate a finite number of cases for direct checking.
+In view of the non-existence of $(6,3,11)$-matroids, this latter goal should be much harder.
+Nevertheless, we believe that the general direction towards a complete solution to Conjecture~\ref{conj} will be another asymptotic result concerning the existence of $(r,k,b)^*$-matrices for $k$ closer to $r$, which should isolate a finite number of cases for direct checking.